Sonic Drive-In: 2000s

 Hudson was named chairman of Sonic Corp. in January 2000.

-In September of 2002, Sonic Corporation introduced PartnerNet to its franchisees, an intranet array of services which for the first time, digitally linked all Sonic Drive-in locations to Sonic Corporation.
+In September of 2002, Sonic Corporation introduced PartnerNet to its franchisees, an intranet array of services that for the first time, digitally linked all Sonic Drive-in locations to Sonic Corporation.
 The new intranet was via Hughes Satellite Services and provided advancements like credit card processing and video training.
 The compulsory service package was headlined with the introduction of Sonic Live Radio by StudioStream Signature Sound, featuring a toll-free request line, 866-SONIC-FM, and live on-air personalities.
 The live radio style was first of its kind for corporate America, later emulated by the likes of Walmart.
 Sonic Live Radio, in beta since 2001, was released to all locations in February of 2003.

 Sonic gained further attention in 2003 following the release of comedic reality show The Simple Life starring Paris Hilton and Nicole Richie.
-Hilton and Richie, previously with no experience in having a job, had to work in a Sonic site in Altas, Arkansas.
+Hilton and Richie, previously with no experience in having a job, had to work in a Sonic site in Altus, Arkansas.

 Celebrating its 50th birthday in 2003, Sonic briefly added the Birthday Cake Shake to the menu.
 As a part of the anniversary celebration, Pickle-O's made another appearance as a recurring item.
 Development milestones celebrated in the 2000s include the opening of the 3,000th Sonic Drive-In in Shawnee, Oklahoma, and the 3,500th Sonic Drive-In in the Chicago market (Algonquin, Illinois).
 In October 2004, President Pattye Moore stepped down to spend more time with her family.